Breno-do-val/breno-do-val/README.md

 > Background in Customer Support, I have travelled all over the world for Broadcasting equipment commissioning, training and troubleshooting.

 ````
-- 🔭 I’m currently working on embedded applications using AngularJS, JAVA and C.
+- 🔭 I’m currently working on application using Angular 11.
 - 💯Focused on Cloud Computing solutions and APIs development using Node.js.
-- 🚀 Front-end using Angular, React and Mobile development using React Native.
+- 🚀 Front-end using Angular, React and Mobile development using React Native, Kotin and Ionic.
 - 💬 Talk to me about economy and technology.
 - ⚡ Fun fact: I have taken Steve Jobs' phrase "Stay hungry, stay foolish" as a precept.
 ````